fetchai/uAgents/docs/protocol.md

 The **target** field exposes the address of the recipient of the message.

-The **protocol** contains the unique schema digest string for the message.
+The **schema_digest** contains the unique schema digest string for the message.

+The **protocol_digest** contains the unique digest for protocol containing the message if available.

 The **payload** field exposes the payload of the protocol.
 Its JSON representation should be a base64 encoded string.

 The **expires** field contains the Unix timestamp in seconds at which the message is no longer valid.

+The **nonce** is a sequential number used to ensure each message is unique.

 The **signature** field contains the signature that is used to authenticate that the message has been sent from the **sender** agent.